János Esterházy: Mainstream Slovak and Czech histography

-Research of the Holocaust in Slovakia did not confirm Esterházy's unique role on rescue of Jews.
-Slovak historiography recognizes that almost all members of the ruling elite had they "own" Jews under protection.
+Research of the Holocaust in Slovakia did not confirm Esterházy's unique role on the rescue of Jews.
+Slovak historiography recognizes that almost all members of the ruling elite had their "own" Jews under protection.
 Except help for particular people (i.e. lessees of his property) and open possibity to discover new documents, massive Esterházy's help for Jews is considered to be poorly documented and unreliable theory.
-During the war, Slovak Jews formed illegal organization Working Group and tried to rescue Slovak and other European Jews.
-This group organized also trafficking of Jews from Poland to Hungary, where Esterházy could play positive role thanks to his contacts.
+During the war, Slovak Jews formed illegal organization Working Group and tried to rescue Slovaks and other European Jews.
+This group also organized the trafficking of Jews from Poland to Hungary, where Esterházy could play a positive role thanks to his contacts.
 However, known collections of documents do not contain any mention about his collaboration with this organization.

 His supposed help for general Rudolf Viest is not supported by Viest's biographies by Slovak and Czech authors and it is criticized as a factual mistake.
-This theory is also against own Viest's memoir written before he was captured by Germans and died probably in Flossenbürg concentration camp.
+This theory is also against Viest's own memoir written before he was captured by Germans and died probably in Flossenbürg concentration camp.

-Theory about role of Gustáv Husák in his handing over to the Soviet service is criticized as based mostly on journalistic literature.
-Ladislav Deák points that Soviet security authorities arbitrarily deported dozen thousands of Czechoslovaks and such situation was not something exceptional.
-The dossier on Ministry of foreign affairs shows that Slovak authorities and Ministry of foreign affairs wanted to ensure Esterházy's presence during his trial.
-Confidential letter addressed to state secretary Vladimír Clementis in the case of requesting him back from USSR from August 14, 1947 presents his imprisonment by Soviets as an action of Russian military patrol without participation of Czechoslovak authorities.
-More, photocopy of this document is published also by Imre Molnár.
-In Husák's letter to Clementis from August 21, 1947, Husák expressed opinion that "it would be good if Esterházy is issued to our authorities".
+Theory about the role of Gustáv Husák in his handing over to the Soviet service is criticized as based mostly on journalistic literature.
+Ladislav Deák points out that Soviet security authorities arbitrarily deported many thousands of Czechoslovaks and such situation was not something exceptional.
+The dossier on the Ministry of Foreign Affairs shows that Slovak authorities and the Ministry of Foreign Affairs wanted to ensure Esterházy's presence during his trial.
+A confidential letter addressed to state secretary Vladimír Clementis to request him back from USSR from 14 August 1947 presents his imprisonment by Soviets as an action of Russian military patrol without participation of Czechoslovak authorities.
+More, a photocopy of this document is published also by Imre Molnár.
+In Husák's letter to Clementis from August 21, 1947, Husák expressed his opinion that "it would be good if Esterházy is issued to our authorities."

 Esterházy is sometimes referred to as a Hungarian agent or directly as a spy.
 His supposed objective was the revision of the Treaty of Trianon.
 According to István Janek from the Hungarian Academy of Sciences, such accusations are not supported by contemporary documents, due to the lack of official documents about his position and tasks.